raspberrypilearning/flappy-astronaut/en/step_11.md

 	sense.set_pixels(matrix)
 	```

 - Instead of flattening the matrix and then displaying it, you can do this in a single line.
 This will stop the 2D matrix being actually flattened each time, and instead just use the flattened matrix for the display.
+Replace those last three lines with this:

 	```python
 	matrix = gen_pipes(matrix)